-‘Nowadays, even though we have great treatment drugs, they aren’t designed to specifically kill cancer cells,’ he explains.
-‘We need to target cancer cells specifically so we create less problems for healthy cells in the body.’
+‘Currently used treatment drugs aren’t designed to specifically kill cancer cells,’ he explains.
+‘We need to target cancer cells specifically, so we create less problems for healthy cells in the body.’

-A cancer survivor himself, Orazio understands how important it is that research leads to improved treatments.
+A cancer survivor himself, Orazio understands the pressing need for research to lead to improved treatments.
 He feels an obligation as a scientist to help people with cancer, made all the more acute since becoming a father.
-‘When you become a parent, you realise how important your children are.
-When I think of families with children with cancer and what they are going through, it’s even more important to find a way to help.’
+‘When you become a parent, you realise how precious your children are.
+When I think of families with children with cancer and what they are going through, it makes it even more important that I find a way to help.’

-Orazio is a researcher in the Australian Centre for Nanomedicine and Scientia Senior Lecturer with the Faculty of Medicine at UNSW Australia.
+Orazio is a researcher in the Australian Centre for Nanomedicine and Scientia Senior Lecturer and NHMRC Career Development Fellow within the Faculty of Medicine at UNSW Sydney

 2018 - Early Career Researcher Best Publication Award, School of Women's and Children's Health, UNSW

 2017 - NanoMedicine Elevator Pitches Award, UNSW

 2015 - The SPOT Award, Children Cancer Institute

 2013 - The Kids' Cancer Project Award, NSW Premier's Awards for Outstanding Cancer Research